TrueRyoB/Tilemap-to-Terrain-Converter/README.md

 ・Triangulating based on more than one holes is so dynamic and frustrating that would require implementing a brand-new methodology<br>
 ・I am not a brilliant boy<br>
 ・So, I deided to deploy a merge strategy - about concatenating small pieces of mesh together that were cut off about the mid point of the holes for n itmes<br>
+・As well, I wasn't aware of open libraries like CGAL so I am going to use them to minimize the development cost.<br>